danielribeiro/RubyCraft/README.md

 For more examples, check the [examples](https://github.com/danielribeiro/RubyCraft/tree/master/examples) folder

-Manipulating Regions
+Regions
 ---------
 When getting many chunks from Region#chunk method, don't forget to invoke Region#unloadChunk(z, x).
-This way the chunk will not ocupy memory.
+This way the chunk will not occupy memory.

 Alternatively you can use the Region#cube method.
 Example